soyuznik/Opengl-3d-GAME/README.md

 Ricochet Physics Simulation

 This project is a 3D first-person simulation built from scratch using C++ and OpenGL.
 It demonstrates a custom physics implementation for ballistics, specifically focusing on projectile reflection (ricochets), energy absorption, and collision detection against environmental geometry.
 The archived repository [here](https://github.com/soyuznik/OpenGL-First-Person-Shooter) contains more changes that happened before this one.

-Visual Overview
+<b> Visual Overview <b>
 <table>
 <tr>
 <th width="33%">High-Angle Ricochet</th>